 Virtual work, energy theorems, analysis of structures by the displacement method and the finite element method, non-linear structural analysis.
 Project-based.
 Prerequisite: CE 170.

-Prereqs enforced by the system: CE 170; Technical Elective (Civil); Open to degree and CDE students
+Prereqs enforced by the system: CE 170; Technical Elective (Civil); Open to Degree & Continuing Education students

 Note: These dates may not be accurate for select courses during the Summer Session.